When you grow your own food, purify your own water, and generate your own power — why would you hand your health over to someone else?

 For Wound Care

-• Plantain poultice (grows wild on our property — incredible for stings and bites)
+- Plantain poultice (grows wild on most properties — incredible for stings and bites)

 For the conventional side of medical preparedness, see our Complete Guide to Medical Preparedness at Home and How to Build a Survival Medical Kit.